softwaresaved/build_and_test_examples/travis/Python.md

 Travis CI supports testing Python code under various versions of Python 2 and 3.
 It also pre-installs the following Python test libraries: `nose`, `pytest` and `mock`.

-Updaye `.travis.yml` to run tests of Python Fibonnaci series code
+Update `.travis.yml` to run tests of Python Fibonnaci series code
 -----------------------------------------------------------------

 The [python](./python) directory contains a Python implementation of the Fibonacci series function and tests for this function.
 We can customise our `.travis.yml` job to run these tests under Python 2.7 and 3.4 as follows.